 When you’re building a photography book collection, it can be difficult to find monographs that contain a good assortment of some of the best work a photographer has produced.
 Some claim to do so, but fail dismally.
 Others are priced into the stratosphere.
 This book, simply titled Harry Callahan very much succeeds in my view.

 Harry Callahan’s images are beautifully understated too.
-With 119 reproduced in the book and 200 pages, there is plenty of content to justify the slightly higher than typical price for a book of its dimensions.
-This book is about £40+ new).
+With 119 reproduced in the book and 200 pages, there is plenty of content to justify the slightly higher than typical price for a book of its dimensions).
 If you don’t fall in love with at least some of the photographs in this book, then you’d best check for a pulse 😉

 I apologise for the choppy colour balance of the images.
 Light levels were extremely low (Britain has recently had as much cloud cover as in Terminator Judgment Day) and these were snapped under mixed house and window lighting on the fly!
 I’ve got a few books I’d like to share with you so thought I’d get this out!

 There is a range of genres represented in the book, from portraits to abstracts, reportage/street and landscapes/cityscapes.
 I found the next pairing of still life images really holds my attention.
 I know there is a little peanut inside my head that has a ‘thing’ for non-repeating pattern/detail and Mr Callahan satisfies said peanut with quite a few of his photographs…